qucangyu/qucangyu.github.io/_pages/non-menu-page.md

   <h2 style="color: #910f0f; margin-bottom: 1em">Superlubricity</h2>
-    Friction and wear contribute to widespread wasted energy and machine failure across different scales.
+  <em>Friction and wear contribute to widespread wasted energy and machine failure across different scales.
 Structural superlubricity achieves near-zero friction and wear without the use of any lubricants.
-It arises directly from the atomic-scale structures of the surfaces in contact, and is therefore a unique and potentially revolutionary strategy for solving friction and wear problems, particularly on nano- and microscales ...
+It arises directly from the atomic-scale structures of the surfaces in contact, and is therefore a unique and potentially revolutionary strategy for solving friction and wear problems, particularly on nano- and microscales ...</em>
-  <h3 style="color: #111184"><em>Novel phenomena in superlubricity</em></h3>
+  <h3 style="color: #111184">Novel phenomena in superlubricity</h3>
   <p style="margin-top: 1.5em; margin-bottom: 0.2em; font-size: 0.9em;" markdown="1">

   Cangyu Qu, Songlin Shi, Ming Ma, Quanshui Zheng<sup>*</sup>. **Rotational Instability in Superlubric Joints**. _Phys.
 Rev. Lett._ 122(24), 246101 (2019)| [paper link](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.246101) | [Highlighted by Nature Materials](https://www.nature.com/articles/s41563-019-0450-0)